+Is Football league scouting different to Premier League Scouting?Football scouting has always had a bad reputation.
+Visions of old men cornering young players and promising them the world.
 Today’s scouting world is a far cry from these stories, with rules in place to protect players and clubs.
 The new academy compensation scheme is just one of these regulations.

 Premier League SpotlightWe all know the endless media coverage and speculation about the elite clubs.
 But how does football league recruitment differ for clubs without billionaire owners?
 What tactics do these clubs use to bring find and attract new talent?
 And where can you position yourself to increase your chance of them finding you?

 Scouting the Lower LeagueThe lower down the leagues you go, the smaller everything becomes:

 - Transfers fees